dbt-labs/dbt-core-bundles/README.md

 # dbt Bundles (beta)
 *NOTE*: this is still under active development please use with caution.
 ## Overview
-Generates bundles (zip archives) of all python dependencies needed to install and run the verified adapters + core as Github releases.
+Generates bundles (zip archives) of all python dependencies needed to install and run the verified adapters + core as GitHub releases.

 ### Why?
 Python makes it difficult to create a shippable dependency enclosure that insures predictability at both install and run time.